-The numerical results on turbulent energy spectrum and fluxes are described in many turbulence literature, e. g., Lesieur \cite{Lesi:book}.
+The numerical results on turbulent energy spectrum and fluxes are described in many turbulence literature, e. g., Pope~\cite{Pope:book}.
 In Section 8 we describe a numerical result on shell-to-shell energy transfer in $512^{3}$ simulation.
 In recent times a technique called large-eddy simulation (LES) has become very popular.
 LES enables us to perform turbulence simulations on smaller grids.
-In this paper we donot cover this topic.
+In this paper we do not cover this topic.

 In the next three sections we will describe the field-theoretic calculation of renormalized viscosity.